remix-run/remix/docs/hooks/use-fetcher.md

 }
 ```

-- When JS is on the page, the user will subscribe to the newsletter and the page won't change, they'll just get a solid, dynamic experience
+- When JS is on the page, the user will subscribe to the newsletter and the page won't change, they'll just get a solid, dynamic experience.
 - When JS is not on the page, they'll be transitioned to the signup page by the browser.

 You could even refactor the component to take props from the hooks and reuse it: